brieuclambert/interviews-coding-challenges/challenges/time-tracking.md

 - A consultant can delete a time entry he owns
 - A consultant can view all the tasks he performed this calendar week

-Bonus Points :
-- Acceptance tests for all the routes

 # Constraints

 ## Tooling